[Home ] [Archive] [ فارسی ]

 ..

-Explaining the physical and functional characteristics of semi-open spaces and their compliance with climatic conditions in Qajar-Era Houses of Tabriz
+Explaining the physical and functional characteristics of semi-open spaces and their compliance with climatic conditions in Qajar-Era vernacular houses of Tabriz

 Raheleh Zohouri , Niloufar Nikghadam * , Mansoureh Tahbaz

-Objective: In today's world, despite growing public awareness of the unique potential of semi-open spaces, insufficient attention to climatic conditions in their design has caused their inefficiency in cold regions.
-In contrast, in traditional Iranian architecture, despite providing comfort only by architectural and climatic solutions, semi-open spaces were essential for residential buildings, fulfilling the residents' functional and social needs.
+Objective: In today’s world, despite growing public awareness of the unique potential of semi-open spaces, insufficient attention to climatic conditions in their design has caused their inefficiency in cold regions.
+In contrast, in traditional Iranian architecture, semi-open spaces were essential for residential buildings, fulfilling the residents’ functional and social needs, despite providing comfort only by architectural and climatic solutions.
 This study aims to improve the status and quality of semi-open spaces by examining and recognizing their climatic characteristics in vernacular houses, drawing inspiration for the climatic design of contemporary housing in cold climates.

 Results: The climatic analysis and evaluation of the samples show that in the cold climate of Tabriz, the climatic characteristics of semi-open spaces have a good response to the climatic needs and play an effective role in achieving climate-responsive design goals and providing comfort in hot and cold seasons.

-Conclusions: The physical characteristics of semi-open spaces, including physical structure, location in the building, orientation, enclosure, dimensions and proportions, access pattern, and adjacency to other spaces, all play an effective role in responding to climatic conditions and achieving the goals of climate-responsive architecture and have been formed under the influence of the climate.
-These spaces fulfill both interfacial and residential functions. accommodating the daily life activities and social interactions of the inhabitants.
+Conclusions: The physical characteristics of semi-open spaces—including physical structure, location in the building, orientation, enclosure, dimensions and proportions, access pattern, and adjacency to other spaces—all play an effective role in responding to climatic conditions and achieving the goals of climate-responsive architecture, having been formed under the influence of the climate.
+These spaces fulfill both interfacial and residential functions, accommodating the daily life activities and social interactions of the inhabitants.
 The residential function of semi-open spaces reflects their physical adaptation to climatic conditions and the suitability of their environmental qualities.

 Type of Study: Research | Subject: معماری